 - Data collection from ng-eNB's for support of OTDOA positioning for E-UTRA.

 - Cell-ID and Cell Portion ID retrieval from gNB's for support of NR Cell ID positioning method.

+- Exchange of information between LMF and NG-RAN node for the purpose of assistance data broadcasting.

+- NR Multi-RTT where measurements are transferred from the gNB to the LMF.

+- NR UL-AoA where measurements are transferred from the gNB to the LMF.

+- NR UL-TDOA where measurements are transferred from the gNB to the LMF.

+- Data collection from gNBs for support of DL-TDOA, DL-AoD, Multi-RTT, UL-TDOA, UL-AoA .